 Roots for the Home Team is helping teens cultivate their personal and professional growth so they can create the future they want.
 In fact, 75% of their student participants see a different future for themselves as a result of their involvement with the nonprofit.

 “Seeking opportunities, persevering and taking risks.
 I am a firm believer that these entrepreneurial characteristics are a barometer for success in life.” said Moores.
 “The youth in our programs don’t get access to a lot of opportunities compared to other youth.
 So, if we’re able to open that door and give them opportunities to be curious, to get creative and to grow their confidence and capabilities, then hopefully this will launch them closer to their hopes and dreams.”

 Young Entrepreneurs Pilot Grant

 At Whole Kids Foundation, we spotlight and support innovative young leaders who are driving change across the U.S. like those participating in Roots for the Home Team.
 Our Young Entrepreneurs Pilot Grants help youth-led business programs that are improving the way kids eat through gardening, plant-forward cooking or nutrition education.
+We're proud to announce that Roots for the Home Team has been awarded the 2021 Young Entrepreneurs Pilot Grant worth $25,000.
 Learn more about the Young Entrepreneurs Pilot Grant and youth leadership organizations that we are inspired by and have invested in.